joshualevan/web-sprint-challenge-intro-to-react/README.md

 `3.
 Describe props.`

 Props, or the properties object, is an object of properties with values created by a parent component to pass down data and states to its child.
-These properties are set inside an instance of a child component inside the parent `<Child name = {userName} age = {userAge}/>` and the props object is received by the child as its argument `const Child = props => {...}` or `const Child = ({ name, age }) => {...}`.
-Propertites allow the parent inject its data into its child's structure, allowing dynamic inputs from higher up in a component tree.
+These properties are set inside an instance of a child component nested inside the parent `<Child name = {userName} age = {userAge} />` and the props object is received by the child as its argument `const Child = props => {...}` or `const Child = ({ name, age }) => {...}`.
+Propertites allow the parent to inject its data into its child's structure, allowing dynamic inputs from higher up in a component tree.

 `4.
 What are side effects, and how do you sync effects in a React component to changes of certain state or props?`